MetOffice/mo-data-services-example-code/README.md

    - MOGREPS-G Ensemble
    - UKV Model
    - MOGREPS-UK Ensemble
+   - Global Model Para feed
+   - MOGREPS-G Ensemble Para feed
+   - UKV Model Para feed
+   - MOGREPS-UK Ensemble Para feed
+   - UK Wave Model

 # Prerequisites:

-  * Sign up to one or more of the Atmospheric Model data services.
+  * Sign up to one or more of the Model data services.
   * Receive one or more API keys.
   * Receive one or more SNS topic Amazon Resource Names (ARNs) if using an AWS account.